raspberrypi/documentation/configuration/uart.md

 The secondary UART is not normally present on the GPIO connector.
 By default, the secondary UART is connected to the Bluetooth side of the combined wireless LAN/Bluetooth controller, on models which contain this controller.

-## Configuration
+## Primary / secondary UART assignments

-By default, only UART0 is enabled.
 The following table summarises the assignment of the first two UARTs:

 | Model | first PL011 (UART0)| mini UART |
 |-------|-----------|-------|